Royce Cabrera

-John Rocell Cabrera (/tl/; born September 5, 1996), known professionally as Royce Cabrera is a Filipino actor, model, and engineer.
+John Rocell "Royce" Cabrera (/tl/; born September 5, 1996) is a Filipino actor, model, and engineer.
 He is currently an exclusive talent of GMA Network under Sparkle GMA Artist Center.

 Early life and education

-John Rocell Cabrera was born on September 6, 1996 in Manila.
+John Rocell Cabrera was born on September 5, 1996 in Manila.

 In the mid-2020s, Cabrera graduated with a degree in BS Construction Engineering and Management from Mapúa University.

 Career

 In 2017, Cabrera was the grand winner of the search for Mr. Mapua Cardinals.
 In the same year, he was introduced in the movie Baklad.

 In 2019, he was one of the lead actors in the LGBT film Fuccbois under the helm of Eduardo Roy Jr. He became a talent in ABS-CBN's Star Magic talent agency.
 He guested in television anthologies and series Maalaala Mo Kaya, Ipaglaban Mo, and A Soldier's Heart.

 In 2020, he signed an exclusive contract and became an actor under Sparkle GMA Artist Center, with his first debut GMA Network in My Fantastic Pag-ibig.
 He also made appearances in Magpakailanman, Pepito Manaloto, Tadhana, Nagbabagang Luha and Regal Studio Presents.

 He also played Jefferson "Jeff" Katipunan in the 2022 Philippine television romance drama series Start-Up PH, as Vergil Herrera in 2023 romance fantasy series The Write One and as Jericho Domo/Palacios in the 2024 mystery drama series Widows' War.

 In 2025, he is cast as Inspector Juro on Slay.